lsissoko/music-timeline/README.md

 *If you know of a good unofficial Metacritic API -- or if an official one is ever released -- feel free to message me.*

-*[2]: The category filters on Metacritic don't work right (e.g. the only listings for "Tupac Shakur" are films so if you search for him, you'll get the film ratings instead of nothing.*
+*[2]: The category filters on Metacritic don't work right (e.g. the only listings for "Tupac Shakur" are films so if you search for him, you'll get the film ratings instead of nothing).*